jfitisoff/klient/README.md

 # klient
-A REST client library I've started working on.
-I only recently started on it and it's pretty basic.
-DANGER!
-DON'T USE THIS FOR REAL WORK. :-)
+A REST client library I'm working on.
+I've only recently started on it and it has a long way to go before it might be worth using.

 ## postcodes.io client example:
 ```ruby